Complete Guide on Test-Driven Development

 Article Thumbnail

-It is natural for humans to make mistakes during the code and design process when it comes to software development.
+It is natural for humans to make mistakes during the code and design process regarding software development.
 Feedbacks help with spotting these mistakes.
 But, when there is a delay in feedback, the changes might be piled on broken code such that it becomes hard to spot the root cause.
 To address this issue, the best thing developers can do is to use the TDD approach.
-With Test-Driven Development, it is possible to get immediate notification of mistakes such that bugs can be prevented.
-Thanks to TDD tools that make using Test-Driven Development easy.
+With Test-Driven Development, getting immediate notification of mistakes is possible to prevent bugs.
+Thanks to TDD tools, you can use Test-Driven Development easily.

 Test-Driven Development – A Basic Understanding:

 In the lifecycle of software development, software testing plays a crucial role.
-During the software development process, it is important for the developers to spot bugs and errors.
-Only then, they can arrive at the best quality software.
+The developers need to spot bugs and errors during the software development process.
+Only then can they arrive at the best quality software.
 It becomes important to pay attention to software testing to improve the quality of the software program.
-When talking about software development approaches, many such approaches are used.
+Many such approaches are used in software development.
 One such approach that has proven its effectiveness in many ways is Test Drive Development or TDD.

 It can be stated that TDD is the key technique for extreme programming.
 It suggests that the code should be developed or modified completely based on unit testing.
 It is nothing but a software-driven process that follows a test-first approach.
 You can understand that when a developer follows the TDD approach for software development, he will first write a fully automated test case.
 He will do this even before he writes the production code.
 He will do it for testing and refactoring.
 In other words, TDD is the practice of writing a test code that fails before writing the code for the intended feature.
 With the help of the test code, the developer will refine the feature code until it passes the unit test.